vlebelleguy/vlebelleguy/README.md

         <h1>Hey there!
 Welcome to my page.</h1>
         <h3><ins>Who am I?</ins></h3>
         <p>I'm Valentin Le Belleguy.
 Marketing Specialist based in France.</p>
         <p>From Barcelona to Toronto, I have traveled the globe in search of new arrows to add to my professional quiver.
-Thanks to the technical skills acquired during my apprenticeship and the human qualities developed in my professional life, I approach digital with a strategic and holistic vision.</p>
+Thanks to the technical skills acquired during my apprenticeship and the human qualities developed in my professional life, I approach marketing with a strategic and holistic vision.</p>
         <p>I'm available for interesting collaborations and fun side projects.</p>
         <p>Let's build the future of the Web together!</p>
         <h3><ins>Things I Code With</ins></h3>